pampatzoglou/articles/AI-Ready.md

 # Post 5 — The Interface Is a Description — and It Can't Lie

-*Whoever writes the description programs the agent.*
+> One-liner: *Whoever writes the description programs the agent.* · Hooks into: Post 6

 Here's what most people miss: agents don't run on your code.
 They run on your *descriptions* of it.
 Every tool you expose, every skill you let an agent use, every doc and convention you hand it — each one is a description of what something does, when to reach for it, and where it must not go.
 The agent acts on the description, not on the underlying truth.